Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 - An in-depth look at the current safety situation in Egypt for families

-We will cover the pros and cons of tours and what to look out for in the next article of our Egypt series – not all tours are created the same when it comes to families!
+We will cover the pros and cons of private tours and what to look out for in the following article of our Egypt series – not all tours are created the same when it comes to families!

 It’s important to note this really is a fast-paced itinerary suited more to sightseeing than relaxation.
 Most days will involve very early starts.
-Partly due to the day time heat, but also to get in ahead of crowds and to make transfers and connections work in a week.
+Partly due to the daytime heat, but also to get ahead of crowds and make transfers and connections work in a week.

 We have built afternoon and evening downtime into this very busy schedule so your younger kids can keep pace.
 With older kids, you can probably do more nighttime exploring too.